-degree-seeking (freshman) admis sion decisions.

-Very Important Important Considered Not Considered

-Academic

-Rigor of secondary school record

-Class rank Ħ Ħ Ī

-Academic GPA Ħ Ħ

-Standardized test scores Ħ Ħ

-Application Essay H Ħ

-Recommendation H Ħ H

-Nonacademic Ш

-Interview \square

-Extracurricular activities H H

-Talent/ability H H H

-Character/personal qualities H H

-First generation H H

-Alumni/ae relation H H

-Geographical residence H H

-State residency H H H

-Religious affiliation/commitment H H

-Racial/ethnic status H H H

-Volunteer work H H

-Work experience H H H

-Level of applicant's interest H H

-SAT and ACT Policies ш

 SAT and ACT Policies

+State Exam (specify):\\\\

 C8.
-Entrance exams A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-Yes □ No If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for

-Fall 2012.

-Require Recommend ADMISSION Require for Consider If Not Used

-Require Recommend Some Submitted 110t Oscu

-SAT or ACT $oxed{oxed}$

-ACT only

-SAT only

-SAT and SAT Subject Tests or

-ACT

-SAT Subject Tests Ш

-B. If your institution will make use of the Fall 2012, please indicate which ONE of admissions process): of the following applies (regularized

-ACT with or without Writing component accepted

-C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-SAT essay ACT essay

-For admission

-For placement

-For advising

-In place of an application essay

-As a validity check on the application essay

-No college policy as of now

-Not using essay component

-D.] In addition, does your institution use applicants' test scores for academic advising?
-E. Latest date by which SAT or ACT scores must be received for fall-term admission 4/15 Latest date by which SAT Subject Test scores must be received for fall-term admission F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are no required of some students): TOEFL OR IELTS required of non-native English speaking applicants G. Please indicate which tests your institution uses for placement (e.g., state tests): SAT
+Entrance exams A. Does your institution make use of SA degree-seeking applicants? ☐ Ye r SAT Subject T est scores in admi ssion decisions fo or first-time, first-y ear, If yes, place check marks in the appropriate Fall 2014. riate boxes below to reflect your institution's p olicies for use in admission for Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2014, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process): X_ACT with Writing component requiredACT with Writing component recommendedACT with or without Writing component accepted C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.
+SAT es say ACT essay 7 For admission For placement For advising In place of an application ess ay As a validity check on the ap plication es say 🗆 No college policy as of now Not using essay component D. In addition, does your institution use applicants' test scores for academic advising?
+X yes no E. Latest date by which SAT or ACT scores must be received for fall-term admission 4/15 Latest date by which SAT Subject Test scores must be received for fall-term admission.
+F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): TOEFL OR IELTS required of non-native English speaking applicants G. Please indicate which tests your in G. Please indicate which tests your institution uses for placement (e.g., state tests): SAT ACT SAT Subject Tests AP CLEP Institutional Exam